hyunmoon/wordcrypt/README.md

 Usage: python wordcrypt.py [Option1] [] [File ...]

 Option:
-    `1. -e : Encrypt (default)
+    `1. -e : Encrypt (default)`
-    2. -d : Decrypt
+    `2. -d : Decrypt`
-    3. -p : Provide password (If no -p switch, user will be prompted to type password)
+    `3. -p : Provide password (If no -p switch, user will be prompted to type password)`
-    4. -s : Encrypt only the specific strings                ex) -s "str1" "str2" "str3"
+    `4. -s : Encrypt only the specific strings                ex) -s "str1" "str2" "str3"`
-    5. -l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"
+    `5. -l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"`
-    6. -i : Input file (if no -i switch, the program will read from the standard input)
+    `6. `-i : Input file (if no -i switch, the program will read from the standard input)`
-    7. -o : Outout file (if no -o switch, the program will write to the standard output) `
+    7. `-o : Outout file (if no -o switch, the program will write to the standard output)1

 For example,